MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/implementation-strategy.md

 ---
-title: How to plan an implementation strategy for Dynamics 365
+title: Plan an implementation strategy
 description: Learn how to define a clear and effective implementation strategy for Dynamics 365 that aligns with your vision, business drivers, success metrics, roles, budget, and methodology.
 author: edupont04
 ms.author: veneva